-Whether you are going for a swim, hike, kayaking, or a stroll down the beach, having the right pair of swim shoes can make all the difference for the comfort and protection of our feet.
+Whether you are going for a swim, hike, kayaking, or a stroll down the beach, having the right pair of swim shoes can make all the difference for the comfort and protection of your feet.
 Water shoes are some of the most versatile and functional shoes out there.
 Especially in the warm summer months and when we are spending a lot of time outdoors, water shoes are there for almost any occasion.
 If you are spending your time swimming, playing, snorkeling, scuba diving, or tubing, you will find that unparalleled protection in a pair of good water shoes.

 Swim shoes have come a long way since their bulky beginnings.
 Today, one might even call them stylish with their sleek designs, lightweight materials, amazingly comfortable feel, and all their high-tech features.
 Many swim shoes now offer thermal protection, water drainage, and underfoot traction.

 Despite how great they are, water shoes are not a one-size-fits-all affair.
 Choosing what type of water shoes works best for you is highly dependent on what you plan to be using them for.
 With all of the available features and styles, it is easy to find yourself wondering which pair would be perfect for you.
-For that reason, we have compiled a guide to buying the best swim shoes.
+For that reason, we have compiled a guide to buying the best adult swim shoes.

 This style of water shoe looks like a cross between a sneaker and a wetsuit bootie.
 Often made primarily of quick-drying and breathable mesh, this sleek and minimalist style typically slips on and off.
 Wear this style of shoe with your swimsuit to go for a run along the beach without worrying about getting your feet wet or compromising on support.
 Lightweight, breathable, and design-conscious, this style of water shoe is highly functional without compromising on look or comfort.